utap2/utap2/docs/rst/installation.rst

 .. image:: ../figures/login_vm.PNG

-If Google project allrady contains UTAP images, then the installation will takes only few minutes.
-Otherwise, the installation will takes a few houres since UTAP images have to be coped to youre Google cloud bucket storage and trasported as bootable images to your project.
+If Google project allrady contains UTAP images, then the installation will takes only few minutes (~10).
+Otherwise, the installation will takes a few houres (~5 houres) since UTAP images have to be coped to youre Google cloud bucket storage and trasported as bootable images to your project.

-After the installation is done, run the following command in Google shell:
+Upon successful installation, a link to the UTAP website will be visible in your Google Shell.
+This link corresponds to https://<external login node IP>:7000 (the default Apache2 port is 7000 unless the HOST_APACHE_PORT optional parameter was modified).